Ashishyadav118191/SNAPILY---A-family-Photos-and-Albums-Sharing-Website/README.md

-# Snapily: A family phots and Albums sharing website
+# Snapily: A family photos and Albums sharing website